Misbah-Ashiq/project/README.md

 kubectl apply -f k8s/
 ```
 > 💡 Note: AWS credentials and EKS cluster must be configured beforehand.
 Use `eksctl`, `kubectl` & `AWS CLI`.

-## 📸 Screenshots
-_Add screenshots or logs from your Docker, Kubernetes, or AWS deployment here_

-## 📄 License
-This project is licensed under MIT License.
-You’re free to use, share, and build upon it.

-## 🔗 Live Demo
-_Optional: Add your hosted demo link if deployed_